bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 OpenStack-Folsom-VM-SandBox-Guide
 =================================

- This Guide is for Stackers who want to Sand Box OpenStack Folsom in Virtual Box or Vmware.
+ This Guide is for Stackers who want to Sand Box OpenStack Folsom in Virtual Box or Vmware
  ================================

 * For those who want to use `VMware` for `OpenStack Sandboxing`, can check out the following link: